By Warwick Hattingh

 The Ruin Bars

 Scattered around the Pest side of the city, the ruin bars offer and incredible and unique nightlife experience.
 We felt that our first drink in this amazing atmosphere had to be somewhere upbeat and popular (first impressions count).
-Szimpla Kert came highly recommended and was our chosen destination for the night.
+Szimpla Kert came highly recommended from kellyannetravels and was our chosen destination for the night.
 It is a massive pub with various bars serving cocktails, beers and other drinks.
 Each area seemed to have a different vibe and theme.
 The mismatching environment, music, market, food, garden and lights all come together and guide you towards an eventful evening of partying and entertainment.
 The food market no less than 20 metres from the entrance also provided some incredible street food and music that, for us, was definitely needed and in the end well worth it!
 Even if you are not a (big) drinker, these ruin bars are well worth visiting.

 Széchenyi Thermal Baths